by Emily Nickles

 The Greek nicknamed this memory-enhancing, cancer-inhibiting herb maratho, or “marathon,” based on its versatile uses—specifically to support longevity and strength.
 Fennel is a common plant that thrives particularly well in the Mediterranean and some areas of North America, Asia and Europe.
 It is used as both an herb, due to its medicinal properties, and as a vegetable, which can be eaten raw, stewed, grilled, baked or boiled.
 All parts of the plant are edible, including the seeds, roots, shoots, leaves, and bulbs.
+You’ll find it used in many dishes, as well as in salads.
+It is also sometimes called common fennel or sweet fennel.

 According to the USDA National Nutrient Database, fennel is a significant source of vitamins A and K, phosphorus, sodium, potassium, and calcium.
 Fennel also contains small amounts of folate, which is known to inhibit cancer growth and protect from free radical damage.
 A recent study, examining the many benefits of fennel, notes that it is suited for pharmacological use and successfully treats over 40 types of disorders due to its phytochemical properties.
 Flavonoids, phenolic compounds, fatty acids, and amino acids compose the internal structure of this herb.